Gandalf1783/JRPGGameServer/README.md

 ---

 ### Known Bugs:
-  - The Tiles assigning to the correct Chunk does not work (has to be redone)
 - Sending all Players to a new Player is not done correctly!
+- Not a bug, but seed has to be determined when no world is loaded randomly.
+- Command world createimage does not always reflect the current world with the current seed.

 ### Things to Work on:
 - Security-Features during Login-Process
 - API for confirming Users Identity

+### Fixed:
+- Chunkgeneration now correctly works.